slyphon/alert_tweeter/README.md

 (GAH!
 I *hate* nagios! could they make it MORE verbose, error-prone, and annoying?!)

 Obviously replace `--config=/path/to/the/config.yml` with the path to the *actual* config.

-I use rvm, if you don't, or if you're weird and like rbenv, you'll need to adjust the above commands.
+I use rvm.
+If you don't, or if you're weird and like rbenv, you'll need to adjust the above commands.